 Also, here's a short article from Modernist Cuisine about plastics and sous vide.
 This article is from 2013, so it also may not contain the latest information.
-But in all the research I've done, I have not found any concerns about cooking food in BPA-free plastic at sous vide temperatures.
-And I believe that the folks behind Modernist Cuisine, who are scientists first and food lovers second, would be up-to-date on the concerns surrounding sous vide cooking.
+But in all the research we've done, we have not found any concerns about cooking food in BPA-free plastic at sous vide temperatures.
+And we believe that the folks behind Modernist Cuisine, who are scientists first and food lovers second, would be up-to-date on the concerns surrounding sous vide cooking.

 Why Vacuum Bags Are Better than Storage Bags

-While we're on the subject of plastic bags, I'd like to put a plug in for chamber vacuum sealers.
+While we're on the subject of plastic bags, here's a plug in for chamber vacuum sealers.
 The current trend in sous vide is toward using food storage bags and away from vacuum-sealed bags.
 The only reason for this is that people don't want to invest in a vacuum sealer in order to use their sous vide machine, and people selling sous vide machines are eager to tell them they don't have to.

 It's true that you don't have to invest in a vacuum sealer to cook sous vide.
 But here are a few reasons why you might want to:

 - Vacuum bags are sturdier.
-This means they're less likely to leak and break down (e.g., seams give out) during long cooks (those more than about 8 hours)--and you will be doing long cooks, believe me!
+This means they're less likely to leak and break down (e.g., seams give out) during long cooks (those more than 3-4 hours)--and you will be doing long cooks.

-- If you go the chamber vacuum route, the bags are cheaper than storage bags
+- If you go the chamber vacuum route, the bags are cheaper even than storage bags.

 - Most importantly, you can freeze food with no worries about freezer burn for a very long time (much longer than with storage bags) and go straight from freezer to sous vide.

-I have been a fan of sous vide for several years now.
-Along with some of the world's greatest chefs and scientists, and based on the most arduous research, I believe that sous vide cooking is safe.
-I encourage you to do your own research and draw your own conclusions.
-I hope this article will help with that.
+We have been a fan of sous vide for several years now.
+Along with some of the world's greatest chefs and scientists, and based on the most arduous research, we believe that sous vide cooking is safe.
+We encourage you to do your own research and draw your own conclusions.